 - Globe of Happiness

 - Garden Sphere

 It is important to understand that these terms refer to the same pretty, decorative bauble.

 If you are more comfortable calling your garden ornament a “globe of happiness” than a “witch ball,” you are well within your rights to do so.
 It’s all one and the same.

 Early on people thought that a strategically placed “witch ball” could protect its owner from witches, ghosts, evil spirits, ne’er-do-wells, and illness.

-To fill these big expectations, gazing balls of all sizes, shapes, and colors found themselves placed in gardens, by gate-posts, near home entrances and windows, and so forth.
+To fill these big expectations, gazing ball of all sizes, shapes, and colors found themselves placed in gardens, by gate-posts, near home entrances and windows, and so forth.

-People believed gazing balls could keep out witches and other magical malcontents by entrapping them (or frightening them away) with their own reflection.
+People believed the garden gazing globe provided “good luck” and could keep out witches and other magical malcontents by entrapping them (or frightening them away) with their own reflection.
 How they planned to guard against human, bacterial, and viral threats we don’t know.